hepengfe/feipenghe.github.io/_posts/2024-03-20-data_parallelism_1.md

   - Training Framework
 ---

 Data Parallel (DP) is the foundational and most intuitive form of parallelism in model training.
 It replicates the model across multiple workers, with each worker processing a subset of the data batch.
-For more details, see [Author, Name (2024)].

 Distributed Data Parallel (DDP) enhances DP by launching multiple processes, where each process handles a mini-batch of data independently.
 This approach not only speeds up training but also reduces communication overhead through efficient algorithms like ring-reduce.